 If you’re suffering from hair loss, your hair will not grow back until you address the underlying cause.
 If the cause is manageable then the most effective way of reversing hair loss and ensuring a healthy hair renewal cycle is to maintain a balanced supply of collagen in the body.

 Collagen is a rich source of amino acids, which are used for keratin production and ensure a healthier, thicker, and shinier head of hair.
 Additionally, collagen helps to shift the hair growth cycle by replenishing destroyed collagen, instead of continuing HF miniaturization and subsequent hair loss.
-Furthermore, collagen indirectly maintains the integrity of blood vessels and those nourishing hair follicles, thus increasing blood flow to the scalp and delivering necessary nutrients to hair follicles for faster hair growth.
+Furthermore, quality collagen supplementation indirectly maintains the integrity of blood vessels and those nourishing hair follicles, thus increasing blood flow to the scalp and delivering necessary nutrients to hair follicles for faster hair growth.

 The benefits of collagen make this all-natural nutrition an essential part of managing the hair's health and the aging process.